 Sustainability risk means an environmental, social, or governance event or condition that, if it occurs, could potentially or actually cause a material negative impact on the value of a sub-fund's investment.
 Sustainability risks can either represent a risk of their own or have an impact on other risks and may contribute significantly to risks, such as market risks, operational risks, liquidity risks or counterparty risks.
 Sustainability risks may have an impact on long-term risk adjusted returns for investors.
-Assessment of sustainability risks is complex and may be based on environmental, social, or governance information and data from third parties, which may be incomplete, inaccurate or unavailable.
+Assessment of sustainability risks is complex and may be based on environmental, social, or governance data which can be difficult to obtain, incomplete, estimated, out of date, measured through different methodologies and/or otherwise materially inaccurate.
+Even when identified, there can be no guarantee that this data will be correctly assessed.